Rand Capital Corporation (RAND) Bundle

 Initial capital/funding

-Launched with capital primarily sourced from local investors in the Western New York region, leveraging its SBIC license to access government-backed leverage alongside private equity.
+Initial capital was primarily sourced from local investors in the Western New York region, leveraging the firm's original Small Business Investment Company (SBIC) license to access government-backed leverage alongside private equity.

 Rand Capital Corporation (RAND) Ownership Structure